dataobservatory-eu/openmuse.dataobservatory.eu/content/authors/james_edwards/_index.md

   url: "https://www.sinus-institut.de/en"

 # Short bio (displayed in user profile at end of posts)
 bio: James Edwards, PhD is a senior researcher in mixed-methods social research design and implementation, and a musicologist.
+He is the Program Director of Open Music Europe Program and the work package leader of WP3 Music, Society, Citizenship lead.

 topics:
 - Survey data
 - Musicology
-- Japan
+- Open Music Europe

 education:
   courses: